Crash not recorded in police system after phone call, M9 deaths inquiry told

 He undertook a web search to see whether the incident had already been reported and it had not.

-Ms Smith said: “Bryan Henry did not create a Storm entry or otherwise log a call.
+Ms Smith said: “Brian Henry did not create a Storm entry or otherwise log a call.

 “No police action was taken.”